-What purpose does it provide for the customer?
+What purpose does it play for the customer?
 Does the brand play an active role in the concept?
 Will customers even understand it?
 Does it make an impact?

 Something blue - Well that was sh*t

-If there was a single way to get advertising right every time, then the world would be full of amazing advertising.
+If there was a single way to get advertising right every time, then the world would be full of amazing advertising campaigns.

-And yet, turn on your TV, browse that news website, listen to your car radio, and it’s clear most advertising isn’t amazing.
+And yet, turn on your TV, browse that website, listen to your car radio, and it’s clear most advertising isn’t at all amazing.